How to hold consultation - Collective consultation for redundancy

 • listening to views

-• genuinely considering suggestions
+• genuinely considering proposals from both sides

 • getting support for affected employees